Higher congruences between newforms and Eisenstein series of squarefree level: Introduction

 Let $N = \prod_{j=1}^tq_j>6$ be a squarefree positive integer.
 The weight 2 Eisenstein subspace of level $\Gamma_0(N),$ denoted $E_2(\Gamma_0(N)),$ is spanned by $2^t-1$ Eisenstein series, each of which is a simultaneous eigenform for all Hecke operators.
 Since a basis of such eigenforms can be obtained using level raising techniques \cite[\S 2.2]{yoo2013index}, each eigenform in $E_{2}(\Gamma_0(N))$ has Hecke eigenvalue $\lambda_\ell=1+\ell$ for Hecke operators $T_\ell$ with $\ell\nmid N$ prime.
-Since we are only interested in congruences away from $N,$ i.e., congruences between the $\ell^{th}$ Hecke eigenvalues for primes $\ell\nmid N,$ any normalized Eisenstein series $E\in E_2(\Gamma_0(N))$ will work for our generalization to squarefree level.
-We therefore consider congruences between all weight 2 newforms $f_1,\dots,f_r$ of level $N_{f_i}$ dividing $N$ and the weight 2 Eisenstein series of level $N,$ where $\mu$ is the M\"{o}bius function and $E_2$ is the weight 2 Eisenstein series for $\mathrm{SL}(2,\Z),$ normalized so that the Fourier coefficient of $q$ is 1.
+Since we are interested in congruences away from $N,$ i.e., congruences between the $\ell^{th}$ Hecke eigenvalues for primes $\ell\nmid N,$ any normalized Eisenstein series $E\in E_2(\Gamma_0(N))$ will work for our generalization to squarefree level.
+So, let $f_1,\dots,f_r$ be all weight 2 newforms of level $\Gamma_0(N_{f_i})$ where $N_{f_i}$ divides $N$.
+We consider congruences between the set of newforms $f_1,\dots,f_r$ and the weight 2 Eisenstein series of level $N,$ where $\mu$ is the M\"{o}bius function and $E_2$ is the weight 2 Eisenstein series for $\mathrm{SL}(2,\Z),$ normalized so that the Fourier coefficient of $q$ is 1.
 Note that this Eisenstein series coincides with the original $E_{2,N}$ defined for prime levels and has $q$-expansion

-Since the Hecke eigenvalues of $E_{2,N}$ and $E_{2,{q_j}}$ agree for Hecke operators away from $N,$ Mazur's original congruence result implies that if $p\geq 5$ is a prime dividing $\varphi(N),$ then at least one of the newforms (of prime level) is congruent to $E_{2,N}$ away from $N$.
-The first main result of this paper (Proposition \ref{congruenceresult}) extends the higher congruences framework of Berger, Klosin, and Kramer to squarefree level $N>6$ so that with a slight modification, the inequality in Eq. (\ref{klosinineq}) still holds.
-The second main result then sharpens this inequality under certain conditions, proving the following statement about the local principality of the Eisenstein ideal: